Childhood and Education Journey of Christopher Reeve in Timeline

 Beginning in 2000, Christopher Reeve started to regain the ability to make small movements with his fingers and other parts of his body.

-On August 9, 2001, President George W. Bush limited federal funding to research only on human embryonic stem cell lines created on or before this day.
-Reeve initially called this "a step in the right direction".
+On August 9, 2001, President George W. Bush limited federal funding to research only on human embryonic stem cell lines created on or before this date, and allotted approximately $100 million for it.
+Christopher Reeve initially called this "a step in the right direction".

-By 2002, Reeve could feel the prick of a needle and sense hot and cold temperatures on 65% of his body.
-His ASIA Impairment Scale grade changed to C, indicating some muscle movement and sensation.
-His doctors attributed the improvements to his intensive exercise regimen.
+By 2002, Christopher Reeve could feel the prick of a needle and sense hot and cold temperatures on 65% of his body.
+His ASIA Impairment Scale grade changed to C, indicating some degree of muscle movement and sensation.

 February 2003: Experimental Diaphragm Procedure

-In February 2003, Reeve underwent an experimental procedure to implant electrodes in his diaphragm to help him breathe without a ventilator.
-The device initially allowed him to breathe for 15 minutes an hour, but this later increased.
+In February 2003, Christopher Reeve became the third patient in the United States to undergo an experimental procedure in which electrodes were implanted in his diaphragm to help him breathe without a ventilator.

-In July 2003, Christopher Reeve visited Israel to explore stem cell research due to his frustration with the pace of research in the US.
-During the visit, Reeve called the experience "a privilege", praising Israel's proactive rehab facilities, medical schools, teaching hospitals, and research infrastructure.
+In July 2003, Christopher Reeve visited Israel to explore stem cell research advancements, praising the country's proactive rehab facilities, medical schools, and research infrastructure.

 November 2003: Public Appearance Without Ventilator

-In November 2003, Christopher Reeve appeared in public without a ventilator for the first time since his accident, thanks to the diaphragm pacing device.
+In November 2003, Christopher Reeve appeared in public without a ventilator for the first time since his accident, due to a diaphragm pacing device.

-On August 9, 2005, Christopher Reeve's widow, Dana Reeve, who was a non-smoker, was diagnosed with lung cancer.
+On August 9, 2005, Dana Reeve, Christopher Reeve's widow, was diagnosed with lung cancer despite being a non-smoker.

-In 2006, Cornell University dedicated a plaque to Christopher Reeve at the Schwartz Center for the Performing Arts and established the Christopher Reeve '74 Scholarship, providing support to students majoring in theater, film, music, and English.
+In 2006, Cornell University dedicated a plaque to Christopher Reeve at the Schwartz Center for the Performing Arts and established the Christopher Reeve '74 Scholarship.

-2008: Alexandra Reeve Graduates from Columbia Law School
+2008: Alexandra received Juris Doctor from Columbia Law School